 We all had high hopes that the Bucs would be aggressive in the free agency this year, and pick up Ray Edwards and Mathias Kiwuanika, but the lockout showed that depending on free agency this year would be too great a risk.
 Coach Morris and GM Mark Dominic then put together a master plan to acquire the greatest talent available in the Defensive End position this past draft.
 Many of us may disagree with some of the picks, but when you look at the big picture, how can you not see it as genius?
 The 1st round pick was spent on Adrian Clayborn, a proven leader and a reliable disruption to the opposing offense, and then to everyone’s surprise, DaQuan Bowers falls to the Buccaneers in the 2nd round.
 Let’s not forget that Bowers was considered to be the best DE in the draft, and possibly the first overall pick.
 Yes, there are concerns with this rehabilitation, but I am fully confident that he will be fully recovered and playing with the same intensity he played with in college for Clemson.

 Now we have McCoy and Price closing the inside of the line, and Bowers and Clayborn threatening the outside.
 Not only will this be better for our team in sacks, this gives the linebackers a better chance at tackling whoever does get past the line.
 And it gives the secondary better odds at taking advantage of a QB’s mistakes.
 Everything starts at the line.
 Morris and Dominic had the right idea.
 It’s no coincidence that the two teams that led in sacks made it to the Super Bowl.

-Topics: Joey Rodriguez
+Tags: Joey Rodriguez